flowchart LR

 View solution

-- Mercantilism — wealth = bullion; trade is zero-sum; demolished by Hume’s price-specie flow.
+- Mercantilism — wealth = bullion; zero-sum; demolished by Hume’s price-specie flow.

-- Smith (1776) Absolute Advantage — specialise where you are absolutely more productive.
+- Smith (1776) Absolute Advantage — specialise where absolutely more productive.

-- Haberler (1936) Opportunity Cost — restates comparative advantage without the labour theory of value.
+- Haberler (1936) Opportunity Cost — Ricardo without labour theory of value.

 - Leontief Paradox (1953) — US exports were labour-intensive, against H-O prediction.

-- Vernon (1966) IPLC — production migrates from innovator → other advanced → developing economies.
+- Vernon (1966) IPLC — production migrates innovator → other advanced → developing.

 - Krugman (1979) New Trade Theory — economies of scale + product differentiation; case for strategic trade policy.

-- Porter (1990) Diamond — Factor, Demand, Related industries, Firm strategy + Government, Chance.
+- Porter (1990) Diamond — Factor, Demand, Related industries, Firm strategy/rivalry + Government, Chance.